cis198-2016f/homework/hw00/README.md

 Adding to your personal environment setup is one of the many joys of starting a new programming language.

-Rust provides a [couple of official config files][configs.md].
-There are more unofficial or less-supported ones out there, so it's worth looking around.
+Rust provides a [couple of official config files][configs.md], including Vim, Emacs, and Sublime.
 If you aren't sure what to use, I highly suggest trying vim!

   [configs.md]: https://github.com/rust-lang/rust/blob/master/src/etc/CONFIGS.md